CHENTianfang/CHENTianfang.github.io/_pages/information.md

 ### About My Names

 My official name is "陈天放" (pronounced [ʈʂʰən³⁵ tʰjɛn⁵⁵ fɑŋ⁵¹]).
-Here 陈 is my family name, one of Guangdong's most common surnames, 天放 derives from a philosophical concept in the *"Horses's Hoofs"* chapter of 《Zhuangzi》.
+Here 陈 is my family name, one of Guangdong's most common surnames, 天放 derives from a philosophical concept in the "Horses's Hoofs" chapter of *Zhuangzi*.
 This name merges 天 symbolizing cosmic order with 放 embodying spiritual liberation, epitomizing **heaven-sent emancipation** like wild stallions galloping under open skies.

 ---